 A student in one of my classes was suffering from hypothyroidism and a goiter.
 Diane told me that when she read and answered work emails she often found herself holding her throat.

-So… are you skimming the surface and solely focusing on the physical realm to heal your body?
+So… are you solely focusing on the physical realm to heal the body?
 Maybe it’s time to dig a little bit deeper.